rishabh-vasudevan/hey-rodney-test/README.md

 - Run the `break_background_wav_to_1_sec.py` to break the all the wav files into 1 sec long wav files.( Only run this file once, Do not rerun if the wav files are already broken down into 1 sec long clips )

-- Set the wake word you want to train the model on, you can change it in `processing_and_training.py` by changing the value of the variable `wake_word` on line 62 to the preffered wake word ( Preset to the word "Mavin", if your preffered wake word is not present then follow instructions given below to add word directory to the speech_command_dataset )

 - Run the `processing_and_training.py` file to do the initial processing and training

+- It will ask for the wake word you want to train on, you can input the wake word here ( Make sure it is the same as one of the directories present in the speech command dataset, if your preffered wake word is not present then follow instructions given below to add word directory to the speech_command_dataset )

 ## Add word directory in the speech_command_dataset